Kapranov/taxgig_2020/apps/chat/README.md

 ## Features roadmap

+Feature:
+  As a client I want to be associated to a user so that other client can see who send messages

 - Multiple Rooms support
 - A Websockets server implementation so that we can support web clients
 - A minimal frontend to allow users to subscribe to each room, sending